alexnguyen9/Plankton-CNN/README.md

 # Plankton-CNN
 Classifying Plankton with convolutional neural networks

+A [report](https://github.com/alexnguyen9/Plankton-CNN/blob/master/Final%20Project%20495.pdf) and [presentation](https://github.com/alexnguyen9/Plankton-CNN/blob/master/Final%20Presentation%20495.pptx) can be found in the repo for a more complete explanation of what I did for the project.

 1. Make sure you download the kaggle "train" data and put it into the data folder, the data from kaggle can be downloaded [here](https://www.kaggle.com/c/datasciencebowl)